standard-personal-data-model/.github/profile/README.md

-This project will develop a person-centric data model suitable for standardization by a Standards Developing Organization (SDO).
+This project is developing a person-centric data model suitable for standardization by a Standards Developing Organization (SDO).

 This work may soon be sponsored as a Thematic Group of MyData Global (mydata.org).
 See draft proposed charter at  bit.ly/3nKOGwz.